 - Describe framing, don't characterize it.
 A summarizer that asks for "comparison-relevant facts" is constrained productively.
 A summarizer that labels sources as "biased" or "objective" requires more context than the pipeline has — and labeling is the failure mode that has degraded most existing news products.

-Cross-source disagreement is the actual signal.
+Cross-source disagreement is one signal.
 A product organized around clusters rather than articles redirects time from consuming to comparing — and comparing is where view shifts happen.